TissueImageAnalytics/CoNIC/conic_template/README.md

 ```
 Note that you will need the `gzip` library installed if you want to successfully run this script.
 This step creates a file with the extension "tar.gz", which you can then upload to Grand Challenge to submit your algorithm.

-For submission guidelines, please refer to this [page]().
+For submission guidelines, please refer to this [page](https://github.com/TissueImageAnalytics/CoNIC/tree/docker-template).

 # Summary <a name="summary"></a>

-Assuming you understand all of the components above, here is a short instructions we put together as a summary:
+Assuming you understand all of the components above, here are the steps we put together as a short summary:

 1. Move your model weights and etc. into `data` folder.
 2. Move your code into `source` folder.